Posted On:

 Here are 4 core processes that, with AI, can increase accuracy and speed efforts by up to 50 times faster than current manual methods.

-2. Conduct Compliance Mapping Assessments to understand coverage from regulations to policies through to controls.
+2. How To Conduct Compliance Mapping Assessments to understand coverage from regulations to policies through to controls.
 GDPR already mandates DPIAs for high-risk data processing activities, and the AI Act reinforces this.
 Organizations must evaluate how their AI systems handle personal data, focusing on privacy risks and how to mitigate them by inspecting controls that support multiple regulations and international standards.
 By leveraging an AI-powered Compliance Mapping assessment, significant time can be saved, up to 50x faster than current methods (See 4CRisk’s Compliance Map product)

-4. Stay ahead of Regulatory updates: Compliance doesn’t end with GDPR and the EU AI Act.
+4. How to Stay ahead of Regulatory updates.
+Compliance doesn’t end with GDPR and the EU AI Act.
 Organizations need to keep a pulse on evolving global data protection frameworks and ensure their practices are agile enough to adapt to new requirements, such as those in the EU-U.S. Data Privacy Framework.
 By leveraging an AI-powered Regulatory Change Management with Horizon Scanning, significant time can be saved, up to 30x faster than current methods (See 4CRisk’s Regulatory Change Management product) the regulatory landscape with confidence, ensuring they are well-equipped to meet current and future obligations.

 The GDPR and AI Act are setting the standard for data protection and artificial intelligence worldwide.
 These regulations are encouraging countries to adopt stronger privacy laws to make international business easier and better protect people's rights.
 Since GDPR applies to companies even outside the EU, many businesses are adopting its principles to ensure they can still serve European customers.